yowcow/js-vast-examples/README.md

 HOW TO USE
 ----------

-Have Node.js ready and then:
+Have Docker ready and then:

 ```
 % make